Text Options:

 On June 7, 1908, the Traffic Bridge was the site of Saskatoon's only "maritime disaster", when the steamship S.S.
 City of Medicine Hat crashed broadside into one of its concrete piers and sank.

 From 1913-1933, streetcars of the Saskatoon Municipal Railway crossed this bridge.
-The Traffic Bridge is called a "through-truss" bridge (meaning that traffic travels through the trusses) and is 294 metres (964 feet) long.
-Although it has been known by many names over its long history, it is most correctly known by its original name: the "Traffic Bridge".
+The Traffic Bridge was called a "through-truss" bridge (meaning that traffic traveled through the trusses) and was 294 metres (964 feet) long.
+Although it was known by many names over its long history, it is most correctly known by its original name: the "Traffic Bridge".

 The new Traffic Bridge opened on October 2, 2018.
 It looks similar to the old bridge, but is slightly wider and taller to accommodate wider traffic lanes, wider pathways on both sides, and overhead clearance for emergency vehicles.
 The new Traffic Bridge includes two 3.7 m wide traffic lanes and two 3.0 m multiuse pathways.
 There is also direct pathway connections to Rotary Park.
 Average traffic volumes are estimated to approach 11,000 vehicles per day, with capacity to accommodate over 20,000 vehicles per day.